javadba/OCspark/README.md

 Additional documentation -including details on the RDD capabilities of LSSink/LsSource and P2p - are  in the <b>doc</b> directory

 Credits: conception, design, and development effort for this open source project have been supplied by [OpenChai](http://openchai.org/) and by Futurewei - a US research of [Huawei Inc](http://www.huawei.com/us/).
-Funding has been contributed by Futurewei.
+Funding has been contributed by [Huawei Inc](http://www.huawei.com/us/).